-24 ASX [Name of Rules] Operating Rule [] and Procedure [].
-The participant also must not engage in overseas activity of a type which would result in ASX becoming subject to the jurisdiction of any relevant government agency or regulatory authority outside Australia without the prior written consent of ASX
+ASX Clear Operating Rule and Procedure 4.19.1.
+The participant also must not engage in overseas activity of a type which would result in ASX becoming subject to the jurisdiction of any relevant government agency or regulatory authority outside Australia without the prior written consent of ASX.